Winnipeg City Council: Unicity

 On 27 July 1971, the City of Winnipeg Act incorporated the City of Winnipeg (1874–1971); the rural municipalities of Charleswood, Fort Garry, North Kildonan, and Old Kildonan; the Town of Tuxedo; the cities of East Kildonan, West Kildonan, St. Vital, Transcona, St. Boniface, and St. James-Assiniboia; and the Metropolitan Corporation of Greater Winnipeg into one city, commonly referred to as unicity.

 The unicity system replaced the two-tier metropolitan system with first-past-the-post voting.

-The election of the first new Winnipeg City Council was held on 6 October 1971 and the new City came into legal existence on 1 January 1972.
+The election of the first new Winnipeg City Council was held on 6 October 1971.
+A mayor and 50 coumcillors were elected.
+The new City came into legal existence on 1 January 1972.
 Beginning in 1972, the new unified Council consisted of 50 councillors, one elected from each of the city's 50 wards, and a mayor, elected by voters in the city-at-large.
 The inaugural meeting of the new City Council subsequently took place in the Council Chamber of the Winnipeg Civic Centre on 4 January 1972.

 The number of councillors were reduced to 29 part-time councilors in 1977.
 It was then further reduced to 15 full-time councillors in 1991 when the Government of Manitoba passed Bill 68, which took effect in the 1992 municipal election and has stayed the same for subsequent elections.